trklab-metabarcoding/obitools2-preprocessing-pipeline/README.md

 ## Troubleshooting

-If your R session hangs, the environment variables will be lost, so it is best to start back at the top with Step 1.
+* If your R session hangs, the environment variables will be lost, so it is best to start back at the top with Step 1.
+* When creating the conda environments in Steps 2a and 2b, they only need to be created once.
+They will take some time to resolve dependencies when first created, but then can simply be activated each time they are needed thereafter.